WeblateOrg/weblate/docs/formats.rst

 on the format, but rather on framework you use to handle the translation (eg. with :ref:`json`).

-When you specify :guilabel:`Base file for new translations` in :ref:`component`, Weblate will use this file to start new translations.
+When you specify :guilabel:`Template for new translations` in :ref:`component`, Weblate will use this file to start new translations.
 Any exiting translations will be removed from the file when doing so.

-When :guilabel:`Base file for new translations` is empty and file format supports it, empty file is created where new strings will be added once they are translated.
+When :guilabel:`Template for new translations` is empty and file format supports it, empty file is created where new strings will be added once they are translated.